This week the news broke that Maisie Williams has been cast as Rahne Sinclair in Josh Boone’s New Mutants movie.

 I actually have a photo of me from that night.
 I had enough life experience at seventeen to recognize a moment when the forces of the universe gather around you and give you a push.

 I was reading a copy of Playboy my friend John gave me because it had Wendy O. Williams of the Plasmatics in it!
+That’s John and Donna above, looking at my sketchbook of comic art.

 When I turned 18 in January and matriculated at Parsons my entire career and educational plan was laser-focused on becoming a comic book penciller.